 Handling Tax Compliance during the COVID-19 pandemic will likely have had a major impact on your business.
 Weathering this storm and navigating through its ramifications is not an easy task.
 At Data Tracks, we help over 17,000 businesses in the UK with their iXBRL filing needs.
 As the economy of the UK struggles, organizations feel the burden of stretching resources and adhering to the deadlines for HMRC dues.
 Now, more than ever, we have received numerous emails for guidance on continuing to be on the right side of the law whilst dealing with the current crisis.
 Hence, we have put together some frequently asked questions and concerns that could help your company too.

 Am I to disclose my problems to the HMRC?

 If you are likely to be facing problems sticking to the payment deadlines, the most helpful route is to let the HMRC know in advance.
 With a number of policies being announced every day to relax the rules a little, it may be to your advantage that they are aware of your problem.
 If you do come under the radar, you will have documented communication to show in order to mitigate any penalties later.
 Want to know how to contact HMRC?
 Get in touch with us and we can guide you.

-What am I to do if I have already received an assessment or notice from the HMRC?
+What will I do if I have already received an assessment or notice from the HMRC?

 There is no need to panic.
 Firstly, check if you can appeal for a change or waiver within the specified time limit.
 Usually, it is 30 days, but your letter should give you more clarity on this.
-Automated systems generate penalties that the authorities may not strictly adhere to, given the current situation.
+Given the current situation, automated systems generate penalties that the authorities may not strictly adhere to.

 How can I appeal?